hsaglamlar/Deep_EPCC/README.md

 This is the software package for deep neural networks using polyhedral conic function loss.
 We integrated the polyhedral conic classification loss function into ResNet-101 deep neural network architecture and tested the resulting deep neural network classifier on different classification problems including binary classification, multi-class and multi-label classification.

-Majority of the programs are identical to the ones in classical MatConvNet toolbox, but we made minor changes to integrate the polyhedral conic function loss.
+Majority of the programs are identical to the ones in classical [ResNet-101 MatConvNet](https://github.com/zhanghang1989/ResNet-Matconvnet) toolbox, but we made minor changes to integrate the polyhedral conic function loss.
 To run our codes, you must add **“Polyhedral.m”** file into directory “ResNet-Matconvnet/dependencies/matconvnet/ matlab/+dagnn/” and switch our file **“vl_nnloss.m”** with the one under the directory “ResNet-Matconvnet/dependencies/matconvnet/”.

 **For binary classification**, labels must be given as “+1” for positive class samples and “-1” for negatives.
 Please see **“run_master_pascalvoc.m”** file to train the network for binary classification (this is more like a one-class problem where the positive class samples are surrounded by negatives).
 Please also check **“pascalvoc_imdb_aeroplane.mat”** for assigning labels to the images.